MetOffice/simulation-systems/source/WorkingPractices/pull_requests.rst

 You have 4 options to consider.

 * ``base repository`` - This is the repository where the pull request will be merged into.
-It will be upstream repository you forked from.
+It will be the upstream repository you forked from.
 * ``base`` - This is the branch in the ``base repository`` where the pull request will be merged into.
 It will default to the repositories default branch.
 However, most pull requests to simulation systems repositories will be